 The Shelter Trusts' Emergency Accommodation is located at Aztec House.
 This is the only direct access homeless accommodation in Jersey.
 For many homeless people it is the first stop on their road back to being housed.
 It provides a place of safety, food and an address; a beginning to putting the pieces back together.

-The Shelter Trusts' emergency hostel (on the right) blends in with town housing, restaurants and hotels
+The Shelter Trusts' emergency hostel (shown on the right) blends in with town housing, restaurants and hotels

 Purpose: To provide safe emergency accommodation and support for homeless adults.